not-blue/diamond-recycling/README.md

 _For Minecraft 1.21-1.21.8_.

 Recycle old diamond tools and armor and excess smithing templates into diamonds.
 To keep it balanced, you need seven diamond tools or four smithing templates/armor pieces for each diamond.
-You can also get one diamond from two enchanting tables via the crafting table or smelt a jukebox for a single diamond.
+You can also get one diamond from two enchanting tables or two horse armor via the crafting table or smelt a jukebox for a single diamond.

 ## License